Care and Support Planning

 Care and Support Planning is suitable for health and social care professionals wishing to use an evidenced-based care planning, person-centred resource.
 It is also suitable for organisations wishing to use a key resource to evaluate their interventions or to base care and support planning education programmes around a key resource.

 Care and Support Planning is written by Helen Sanderson

-Helen Sanderson has a PhD on person centred planning and organisational change, she has written over fifteen books on person-centred thinking, planning, community and personalisation.
+Helen Sanderson has a PhD on person-centred planning and organisational change, she has written over fifteen books on person-centred thinking, planning, community and personalisation.
 She was the Department of Health’s expert advisor on person-centred approaches to the Valuing People Support and Putting People First Teams.
-She co-authored the first Department of Health Guidance on person-centred planning, and the 2010 guidance ‘Personalisation through person centred planning’.
-Helen can be found on twitter @HelenHSAUK
+She co-authored the first Department of Health Guidance on person-centred planning, and the 2010 guidance ‘Personalisation through person-centred planning’.

 Also available from Helen Sanderson